aplteam/Tatin/docs/FirstStepsWithTatin.md

 aplteam-misc-1.1.1
 ```

-are all different versions of the _same_ package while these:
+These are all different versions of the _same_ package while these:

 ```
 aplteam-misc-1.0.0